-- In the Sierra On-Line adventure game The Colonel's Bequest, main character Laura Bow dies this way by going into the chute at the start of the game, or by walking into the broken railing in the upstairs hall.
+- In Laura Bow: The Colonel's Bequest, Laura dies this way by going into the chute at the start of the game, or by walking into the broken railing in the upstairs hall.

-- A common way for Alex Kidd in the Alex Kidd games to die.
+- A common way for Alex Kidd to die.

 - As well as to the protagonists in the Monster Land/World games in the Wonder Boy series.

 - This happens to Pit in Kid Icarus: Of Myths and Monsters whenever he dies.